 This tutorial will cover about the most important Power BI dimension table in any model, the Date Table.
+You may watch the full video of this tutorial at the bottom of this blog.

 The best practice when designing a model is to check for date fields.
 If they are present, always include a date dimension table.